lucasvolkmer/d2l-en-branch/chapter_appendix-mathematics-for-deep-learning/information-theory.md

 Nesse caso, informações mútuas podem nos ajudar a resolver essa ambiguidade.
 Primeiro encontramos o grupo de palavras em que cada uma tem uma informação mútua relativamente grande com a empresa Amazon, como e-commerce, tecnologia e online.
 Em segundo lugar, encontramos outro grupo de palavras em que cada uma tem uma informação mútua relativamente grande com a floresta amazônica, como chuva, floresta e tropical.
 Quando precisamos desambiguar "Amazon", podemos comparar qual grupo tem mais ocorrência no contexto da palavra Amazon.
 Nesse caso, o artigo descreveria a floresta e deixaria o contexto claro.

-## Kullback–Leibler Divergence
+## Divergência de Kullback–Leibler Divergence

-As what we have discussed in :numref:`sec_linear-algebra`, we can use norms to measure distance between two points in space of any dimensionality.
+As what we have discussed in

+Como discutimos em :numref:`sec_linear-algebra`, we canpodemos usear normas to measurepara medir a distaânce between twoia entre dois pointos in space of any dimensionality.
 We would like to be able to do a similar task with probability distributions.
-There are many ways to go about this, but information theory provides one of the nicest.
-We now explore the *Kullback–Leibler (KL) divergence*, which provides a way to measure if two distributions are close together or not.
+There are many ways to go about this, but information theory provides one of the nicno espaço de qualquer dimensionalidade.
+Gostaríamos de poder fazer uma tarefa semelhante com distribuições de probabilidade.
+Há muitas maneiras de fazer isso, mas a teoria da informação oferece uma das melhorest.
+We now explore thAgora exploramos a *divergência de *Kullback– – Leibler (KL) divergence*, which provides a way to measure if two distributions are close together*, que fornece uma maneira de medir se duas distribuições estão próximas oru nãot.

-### Definition
+### Definitionção

 Given a random variable $X$ that follows the probability distribution $P$ with a p.d.f. or a p.m.f. $p(x)$, and we estimate $P$ by another probability distribution $Q$ with a p.d.f. or a p.m.f. $q(x)$.
 Then the *Kullback–Leibler (KL) divergence* (or *relative entropy*) between $P$ and $Q$ is